archesproject/arches-roadmap/README.md

 - Upgrade to Django 6.0
 - Import and indexing of file metadata
 - Global Arches Functions (triggered by tile crud events regardless of graph)
-- Transfer of Workflows to an Arches Application
 - RDM officially deprecated in favor of controlled lists (RDM remains available until v9.0)
 - Deprecation of mapbox-gl.js
 - The following datatypes are deprecated (still available until 9.0)